7 Things You're Doing Wrong on Instagram

 You never realize how tough it is to grow a social media presence until you do it intentionally from scratch.
 Instagram is super hot and especially with the new stories feature, we need to all be on the platform killing it and converting followers to readers and customers.

 I remember way back when I would post going out pictures and wait until the perfect time to post, usually between 8 pm and 11 pm on a Friday or Saturday night, to get the most likes.
 Now it’s the complete opposite.
-I’ve been so concentrated on Instagram for business for TBH and The Bronze Hustle Agency, that I really don’t spend much time on my personal account.
+I’ve been so concentrated on Instagram for business for TBH, that I really don’t spend much time on my personal account.
 Truth be told, I don’t have much to post over there because the majority of the time, my head is buried in my laptop and those followers over there are still looking for turn up pictures and traveling rather than girl boss quotes.

 Now on TBH’s Instagram I need to make sure that the followers know what TBH stands for and what kind of content they should expect from me.
 Each social media channel is a reflection of your brand, rather you tweet about Love and Hip Hop or Grey’s, everyone is looking at your brand as a whole.
 I have finally gotten into the swing of things with TBH’s Instagram and gaining the presence that I want it to have and will be moving on to growing its other profiles to have the same impact.

 There are many things I’ve realized that people are completely missing and then wondering why their pages are stagnant or they get zero engagement.
 It's not about follower numbers, it's about engagement.
 If you're not getting over a couple of likes and never any comments, you have low engagement.
 If you have 10,000 followers and only get 50 likes, you still have low engagement.
 Most likely you're struggling and your posts aren't good for various reasons.